 instance, this example should be general enough for you to understand how the edit command works on other classes such

-as Student
+as Student.

 This is an activity diagram showing the general activity of the edit command.

-is able to handle editing students and group
+Aspect: How to ensure edit is able to handle editing students and group

-which acts differently depending on the input
+edit which acts differently depending on the input

 path.

-more extensibleedit
+edit more extensibleedit commands.

 Initially, implementing this feature seemed like a daunting task.
-However, after finalising our Model
+However, after finalising our Model hierarchy, we

 realised that implementing move was quite straight forward.
 Moving a student can be easily done by removing the

-student's reference from its current group by removing its key-value pair from the group's Map<Id, Student>
+student's reference from its current group by removing its key-value pair from the group's Map<Id, Student> field.

 Then to complete the move, the student is added to the target group by adding it into the target